 Saeed Al Omari spoke to the local daily and stated that from the police the case will then be handed to the Bureau of Investigation and Public Prosecution for Investigation and Public Prosecution where the proper investigation will be made into the case.

 We have already published an article related to this which is a must read for all the residents of Saudi Arabia – “Third Eye is watching you”.

 Article 9, paragraph 4 of Press and Publication law has prohibited abusing dignity or freedom of any other person along with blackmailing and even damaging to the reputation and/or brand names.

 He continued that this issue can be addressed via committees which are based on rules of relevant committees to estimate the violations which have been made.

 The courts of Riyadh recorded a total of 151 defamation cases in the past year alone while last year the total cases amounted to 136.
 Tabuk had the second most number of reported cases of 32 cases.

-Legal experts have stated that the first type of violation is concerned with any video clips of defamatory nature and are posted to social media platforms such as Facebook or Twitter.
 The violations are becoming an alarming occurrence in the Saudi society.
-Al Omari also believes that the penalty for this violation acts more like a deterrent; however, there is also a need to add on more severe punishments to effectively deter violators.
+Al Omari also believes that the penalty for this violation acts more as a deterrent; however, there is also a need to add on more severe punishments to effectively deter violators.